Construction Oversight on Complex Residential Projects

 Doesn't my architect already provide construction oversight under their AIA contract?

 Yes.
 Under the standard AIA B101 agreement, the architect has contractual obligations for construction administration including site visits, pay application review and certification, change order evaluation, submittal review, and determination of substantial and final completion.
-The question isn't whether to have oversight - you already do.
+The question isn't whether to have oversight; you already do.
 The question is whether to duplicate that oversight with an additional layer (the owner's rep model) or support it with a construction partner whose incentives are aligned with the owner's (the CMAR model).

 If my architect has construction administration responsibilities, why would I need an owner's rep?

 You might need one if the contract structure with your builder creates incentive misalignment that the architect's CA role alone can't compensate for.
-On a cost-plus project where the contractor has no cost ceiling and no savings incentive, the architect's pay application review and change order evaluation may not be sufficient to ensure cost discipline - the architect is a design professional, not a cost auditor.
+On a cost-plus project where the contractor has no cost ceiling and no savings incentive, the architect's pay application review and change order evaluation may not be sufficient to ensure cost discipline.
+The architect is a design professional, not a cost auditor.
 Under CMAR, the cost discipline is built into the contract structure (GMP, shared savings, open-book accounting), so the architect's CA role is sufficient without an additional cost-focused oversight layer.

 How do the architect and CM work together during pre-construction under CMAR?